zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 To install this library in your project, use a build tool such as Maven, Gradle, or Ant.
 Get the necessary artifacts from the [Java SDK repository](https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk).

-If you add the Java SDK as a dependency to your project, Maven or Gradle automatically downloads the dependencies.
+If you add the Java SDK as a dependency to your project, Maven or Gradle automatically downloads any additional dependencies needed to use the SDK.

 For a Maven project, add the SDK as a dependency by updating the `pom.xml` file: